The Charter in brief

 The Charter was launched in 2006 within the framework of a project (2005-2006) supported by the European Commission, through its 5th Community Action Programme for equality between men and women.

 In 2022, CEMR and its member associations undertook the task of updating the Charter text to ensure its continued utility and relevance for Europe’s towns and regions.
 The amended and expanded text was adopted by CEMR’s Policy Committee on 6 December 2022.

 Find out about the update and what it means for existing and future Charter signatories HERE.

 What is the Charter?

 The Charter was drawn up by CEMR in collaboration with the project partners and its national associations.
-The outcome of the Charter reconciles different visions of equality in Europe and compiles a summary of the proposals of all the contributors (about hundreds of local and regional representatives).
+The outcome of the Charter reconciles different visions of equality in Europe and compiles a summary of the proposals of all the contributors (hundreds of local and regional representatives).
 Moreover, the Charter takes into account the different competences of local and regional authorities in Europe.

-By signing the Charter, local and regional actors take a strong and formal public commitment to the principle of equality and are encouraged to implement policies and concrete actions in cooperation with institutions and organisations in their territories.
+By signing the Charter, local and regional actors make a strong and formal public commitment to the principle of equality and are encouraged to implement policies and concrete actions in cooperation with institutions and organisations in their territories.